Skip to main content

 As for the day-to-day experience, each clinic is generally set up with a number of rooms called lanes.
 These lanes hold slit-lamps, phoropters, ophthalmoscopes, lights, drops, lenses and much more.
 The typical ophthalmologist will have technicians who work up each patient before you, as the doctor, see them.
 Technicians are often heavily involved in the examination process, doing much more than taking a history and obtaining the vital signs of the eye.
 After this is complete, you will review what they have done, examine the patient yourself, and then counsel the patient about their options to preserve or improve vision.

 There are many other facets of the practice of ophthalmology which go beyond the scope of this vignette.
 If you would like you may set up a meeting with one of our residents or with our faculty.
-Please feel free to contact our medical student coordinator, April Jackson, for further information.
+Please feel free to contact our medical student coordinator, Kimberly Garrett, for further information.

 University Shield